 - Acting ‘salesy’

 Tools to Use to Get Around Gatekeepers

 Today, salespeople know the advantage of a consultative selling strategy.
-But a gatekeeper’s main objective is to block off unimportant visitors and this could become demotivating when you’re trying to get past the gatekeeper in sales.
+But a their main objective is to block off unimportant visitors and this could become demotivating when you’re trying to get past them in sales.